 Anti-Climax Boss: Your final fight with Bowser.
 The ability to touch Bowser's lower part of the body and not take damage can be exploited (if you're in Super form, just crouch).
 Add to the fact that the floor crumbles every time Bowser stomps on you, and you just have to wait until when you have to dodge on the very moment Bowser slams through the final layer of the floor and falls to his doom.
 This is Boss Arena Idiocy at its best.
-Averted in the GBA remake, as the strategy was an unintentional glitch that got fixed, so you'll have to dodge if you don't want to take any damage.
+Averted in Advance 4, as the strategy was an unintentional glitch that got fixed, so you'll have to dodge if you don't want to take any damage.

 Although not quite as awesome as 5-3, 4-6 contains doors that change the size of the enemies between the giant size typical of world 4 and the standard sizes found elsewhere — kind of a 2D precursor to Tiny Huge Island from Super Mario 64.